jgarciasuarez/jgarciasuarez.github.io/about_v2.md

 - **Tribology**

 Utilizing numerical simulations to capture the micro and nano phenomena that control the creation of wear debris and the emergence of friction during sliding of contacting surfaces.
+More recently also interaction between soft solids and lubricated interdaces.

 Garcia-Suarez, J., Brink, T., & Molinari, J. F. (2023).
 Breakdown of Reye’s theory in nanoscale wear.
 Journal of the Mechanics and Physics of Solids, 173, 105236. [link](https://www.sciencedirect.com/science/article/pii/S0022509623000406)

+Bilotto, J., Kolinski, J., Lecampion, B., Molinari, S., Subhash, G., Garcia-Suarez, J. (2024).
+Fluid-mediated impact of soft solids.
+Journal of Fluid Mechanics 997, p.A35. [link](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/fluidmediated-impact-of-soft-solids/E208CFA7E3181F48FB66DCE0DF20A182)

 - **Wave propagation in layered media**